 Lift, position, and assemble all members in accordance with the procedures in Section 2.
 The proposed crane location(s) and member delivery location(s) may require modification in the field to suit changing jobsite conditions.
-However, cranes and material must be located such that the lift is safe and within the crane manufacturer's rated capacity for all required positions.
+However, cranes and material shall be located such that the lift is safe and within the crane Manufacturers' rated capacity for all required positions.